okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-app/index.md

 ---
-title: Integrate your SCIM service with an Okta integration
+title: Connect your SCIM service with a new Okta integration
 ---

 After you have a SCIM implementation that passes all of the Runscope tests, you need to create your SCIM integration directly within Okta.